more about me:

 Where am i from?

-I was born in Louisville, Kentucky, soon after, my mom and I moved to Germany- I don't remember a thing about living there.
-After moving back to the U.S., I lived in Kentucky until 3rd grade.
-Then, it was off to North Carolina.
-While living in NC, I went to a year round school, (9 weeks of school, followed by 3 weeks off, all year round) so during my breaks I would go back to Kentucky.
-I also lived in London, England for four years of Undergrad.
+I was born in Louisville, Kentucky.
+Soon after, my mom and I moved to Germany.
+I don't remember a thing about living in Germany, but I like to pretend my foggy images of Freiburg are real.
+After moving back to the U.S., I lived in Kentucky until 3rd grade, then it was off to North Carolina.
+Ever had the pleasure of attending year round school?
+While living in NC, I went to school 9 weeks, followed by 3 weeks off, all year round.
+During my breaks I would go back to Kentucky.
+I also lived in London, England for four years of undergrad.
+There, I studied theatre at Kingston University and worked at Topshop in Oxford Circus.

 Most influential person:

-My grandmother.
-She's my rock.
+My is my rock.
 Her strength, beauty, and outlook on life keeps me going.
 My grandmother was born in the 1940's, grew up during the civil rights era, and has endured more than I can imagine.
 If I can become half the woman she is, I know I've done well.
-Grace is what she possesses and grace is what I strive to obtain.
+Grace is what she possesses.
+Grace is what I strive to obtain.

 How can I narrow this down?!
 I guess I'll start with the books I gravitated towards when I was a kid.
 I loved Wayside School is Falling Down, so Louis Sacher quickly became a favorite.
 I also had a book called Better Than a Lemonade Stand, about small business ideas for kids.
 I don't think I ever implemented any of these ideas, but I loved reading about innovative things kids could do to earn money.